-1. Regular Full Time: Regular Full Time employees are those individuals who are working the equivalent of 40 hours per week.
-These employees are eligible for full Updated: September 2020 benefits offered by the School.

-- 2. Regular Part-Time: Regular Part-Time employees are those individuals who work fewer than 40 hours per week.
-These employees are eligible for benefits at a reduced rate or in accordance with a respective benefit plan allowances.
-If an employee works fewer than 30 hours per week he/she will not be eligible for health or dental benefits. - 3.
+- 1. Regular Full Time: Regular Full Time employees are those individuals who are working the equivalent of 40 hours per week.
+These employees are eligible for full benefits offered by the School. - 2.
+Regular Part-Time: Regular Part-Time employees are those individuals who work fewer than 40 hours per week.
+These employees are eligible for benefits at a reduced rate or in accordance with respective benefit plan allowances.
+If an employee works fewer than 30 hours per week they will not be eligible for health or dental benefits. - 3.
 Temporary: Temporary [full- or part-time] employees are those individuals who are hired for a specific task over a limited, defined period of time.
 These employees may be eligible for benefits offered by the School or in accordance with respective benefit plan allowances. - 4.
 Exempt and Non-exempt Designation: The Fair Labor Standards Act ("FLSA") provides for two categories of employees exempt and non-exempt. - a.
 Exempt: An exempt employee is one who works in a bona fide executive, administrative or professional position, as defined by the FLSA and applicable state law.
 The nature of an exempt position may require an exempt employee to work beyond regularly scheduled hours in a given workweek.
 Exempt employees are not eligible for overtime pay and are not covered by the overtime pay provisions of the federal FLSA and applicable state law. - b.
 Non-exempt: A non-exempt employee is one who does not meet the standards for exempt status under the FLSA.
 Non-exempt positions are eligible to receive overtime pay, in accordance with the FLSA and applicable state laws, and are required to account on an hourly basis for all time worked, as well as PTO and other leave time used.
 A supervisor must approve overtime work before it is performed, and such approval must be in writing.
-Working overtime without prior written approval will result in disciplinary action, up to and including termination of employment.
+Working overtime without prior written approval will result in disciplinary action, up to and including termination of employment. - 5.
+Essential and Nonessential Designation: When one or more schools in our network closes or delays opening essential employees, who are considered directly responsible for the safe opening or closing of schools, must report to their school site as scheduled.
+Essential Employees ensure critical business functions and school operational functions continue when the building is closed.
+When the buildings are closed, this does not mean that the school is closed and in most cases will mean that non-essential employees will work remotely.
+School closures for the purpose of defining essential and nonessential employees do not include regularly scheduled holidays and breaks.